 | Paris Saint-Germain vs Liverpool | PSG 2-0 Liverpool | Liverpool 0-2 PSG | 4-0 | Paris Saint-Germain |

 This season marked a historic first: six English clubs competed in the same Champions League campaign.
 Arsenal, Liverpool, Manchester City and Chelsea qualified through the Premier League, Tottenham Hotspur earned their spot by winning the 2024/25 Europa League, and Newcastle United came through via the coefficient performance pathway.
-Of those six, Arsenal are the only English club still in the competition.
+Arsenal are the only English club still in the competition.

 The league phase ran from September 2025 to January 2026 under the format introduced in the previous season: 36 teams each played eight matches (four home, four away) against different opponents, with all clubs ranked in a single table.
 The top eight qualified directly for the round of 16, while teams finishing 9th to 24th entered a knockout playoff round.
 Teams placed 25th to 36th were eliminated from European competition entirely.